Discover new films and discuss them with new friends, all from the comfort of your living room.

 Each month, we'll meet virtually to discuss a film that is available to stream on Kanopy, for free with your library card.
 Sign up, watch the film, and join us for a discussion.
 If you have never used it before, find out how to get started using Kanopy here.

 To join this online program, you will need a computer, tablet or phone with a camera and microphone.
-The link to join the event will be emailed to registrants one hour before the program begins.*
+The link to join the event will be emailed to registrants.

 *A phone number will be included to allow you to use a phone as speaker and microphone, if necessary.

 For January we will be discussing Long Day's Journey Into Night (1962).

 Eugene O'Neill's magnificent autobiographical account of his turbulent family life is brought to the screen with an overpowering wealth of talent.
 Katharine Hepburn as the mother - lonely, ravaged by narcotics and frightened by a world with which she cannot cope.
 Ralph Richardson as the alcoholic father, a miser embittered by his expired career.
 Jason Robards as the tortured older brother, a failure to everyone including himself.
 And Dean Stockwell as the budding writer, struggling with his craft... and a family that exists in name only.
 Eugene O'Neill's Pulitzer Prize-winning play became one of the most honored motion pictures ever produced.

 Library events and programs are open to the public and provided at no cost.
 Special accommodations may be requested using our Accommodation Request Form no later than 15 days prior to the event.